nborsato/petitRADTRANS/docs/_build/html/_sources/content/opa_add.rst.txt

 **The only important criterion is that the grid must be rectangular**: the delta T or delta P spacing is allowed to vary, but for every T value all P values must exist.

-in your petitRADTRANS calculations you can combine species with different P-T grids, for different species, petitRADTRANS will simply interpolate within the species' respective T-P grid.
+In your petitRADTRANS calculations you can combine species with different P-T grids, for different species, petitRADTRANS will simply interpolate within the species' respective T-P grid.
 If the atmospheric T and P leave the respective grid, it will take the opacity of that species at the values of the nearest grid boundary point.